jashkenas/docco/README.md

     * Added configuration file capabilities with a .docco.json file
     * --setup flag to specify a different configuration file
-    * Images (.png, .jpg, .jpeg and .tiff) can now be copied to the doccumentation directory
+    * Images (.png, .jpg, .jpeg and .tiff) can now be copied to the documentation directory
     * The source directory structure is kept in the target location by default
     * --flatten flag to override keeping the directory structure and flattening it
     * For markdown files, referenced images are displayed in the code section